Thank you for your response

 Mutual Funds Types : What is Mutual Fund & Types of Mutual Funds in India

 Types of Mutual Funds: Considering investing in Mutual Funds?
 Then it is of utmost importance to understand the various mutual fund types and the benefits they offer.
-Mutual fund types can be classified based on the following characteristics.
+Mutual fund types can be classified based on various characteristics.
+Learn more about different mutual fund types below:

 Equity funds primarily invest in stocks, and hence go by the name of stock funds as well.
 They invest the money pooled in from various investors from diverse backgrounds into shares/stocks of different companies.
 The gains and losses associated with these funds depend solely on how the invested shares perform (price-hikes or price-drops) in the stock market.
 Also, equity funds have the potential to generate significant returns over a period.
 Hence, the risk associated with these funds also tends to be comparatively higher.